 Most of these Doberman Pinscher health conditions can be prevented by getting the Doberman Pinscher puppy responsibly.
 Do your research, understand the breed, look for a credible and ethical breeder.
 Their parent dogs should be thoroughly tested before breeding.

-Other simple preventive measures also involve taking your Dobie to regular vet check-ups, providing high-quality dog food, and providing enough exercise.
+Other simple preventive measures also involve taking your Dobie to regular vet check-ups, providing high-quality dog food, and enough exercise.

 2. The Doberman Pinscher is prone to separation anxiety.

 The Doberman Pinscher breed was bred to have a strong bond with his owner and family.
 If he goes through his day without interacting with them, he may feel distressed and experience separation anxiety.

 Most Velcro dogs are highly likely to suffer from this behavioural problem.